CharlesAverill/prettybird/README.md

 docker run -it prettybird /bin/bash
 ```

-If you use Visual Studio Code, you can use the option `Dev Containers: Open Folder in Container...`.
+If you're using Visual Studio Code, you can use the option `Dev Containers: Open Folder in Container...` to work on this project.

 ## Execution